azakhiyah/zakhiyaharsal.com/README.md

 # 🏠 zakhiyaharsal.com

 Welcome to my personal website!
 This website showcases my experiences in previous projects and my learning path.
-It is built using Vue.js, ShadCN, and Tailwind CSS.
+It is built using Vue.js.

 ## Table of Contents